joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 [Netflix's Falcor](http://netflix.github.io/falcor/), and
 [Cognitect's Datomic](http://www.datomic.com).
 If you are not familiar with these technologies, fear not, this tutorial makes few assumptions.
-You will be guided from the most basic declarative component to advanced components which transparently synchronize state divided over local and remote data sources.
+You will be guided through all the core concepts of Om Next.
+This will prepare you for later tutorials that show custom storage integration and transparent synchronization between your UI and a remote service.

 ## Setting Up